 - The salmon should have a slightly dark, golden-brown crust.
 Remove the salmon from the heat, transfer onto a plate, cover it with foil, and set aside for later.

-- Next, add the curry powder, turmeric, and ginger to the cast iron and saute for 1-2 minutes while continuously stirring.
+- Next, add the curry powder, turmeric powder, and ginger powder to the cast iron and saute for 1-2 minutes while continuously stirring.

 - Slowly pour in the coconut milk while continuously stirring.
-Next add the vegetable stock, basil, and eggplant.
+Then, add the vegetable stock, basil, and eggplant.
 Stir to mix all the ingredients together.

-- Slowly add the salmon back into the curry sauce, turn the heat to low, and cook the mixture for 15-20 minutes.
+- Slowly add the salmon back into the curry sauce, turn the heat to low, and allow the mixture to simmer for 15-20 minutes.
 Add the spinach and cook for an additional 5 minutes.

 - Garnish the curry with the remaining basil.
 Serve over brown rice or cauliflower rice.